gabrocheleau/merkle-patricia-trees-examples/README.md

 A null node!
 Did you expect a branch node?

 This reveals a **key difference between standard ("Radix") tries and Patricia tries**.
 In standards tries, each step of the "path" would be a branch itself (i.e. branch node at <7>, <74>, <74 6>, <74 65>, and so on).
-However, creating a branch node for every step of the "path" is inefficient when there is only one valid "branch" for many of those steps.
+However, creating a branch node for every step of the path is inefficient when there is only one valid "branch" for many of those steps.
 This is because we're repeatedly storing 17-item arrays that only contain only one non-null value.
 Patricia Tries avoids these unnecessary `branch` nodes by creating `extension` nodes at the beginning of the common path to act as "shortcuts".
 This explains why there is no branch node at key "testKe".

 ### The Encoded Path in Leaf and Extension Nodes

-We saw in one of our previous examples that the branches contained two buffers:
+We saw in one of our previous examples that the individual branches were leaf nodes:

 ```jsx
 // <--path-->  <------------- value ----------------->